fingerskier/manthra/README.md

 # Manthra

+War is a place where young people who don't know each other and don't hate each other, kill each other based on decisions made by old people who know each other and hate each other, but don't kill each other.
+  Paul Valéry

 Remember, if you have a problem with your parachute: you have the rest of your life to figure it out.